Chart Color Schemes

 An assessment of population growth drivers in Sunrise Beach reveals an overall ranking slightly below national averages considering recent, and medium term trends

-The population of Sunrise Beach, as estimated by AreaSearch based on ABS updates and new addresses validated since the 2021 Census, is around 3,982 as of November 2025.
-This reflects an increase of 295 people from the previous count of 3,687 in 2021, marking an 8.0% growth for the suburb.
-The estimated resident population (ERP) of Sunrise Beach was 3,978 as of June 2024, according to AreaSearch's examination of the latest ABS ERP data release and validation of eight new addresses since the Census date.
-This population density equates to approximately 1,599 persons per square kilometer, exceeding the national average assessed by AreaSearch.
-Sunrise Beach's growth rate since the 2021 Census (8.0%) surpassed that of its SA3 area (6.5%), indicating it as a growth leader in the region.
-Overseas migration contributed around 82.0% of overall population gains during recent periods, with other factors such as natural growth and interstate migration also playing positive roles.
+The population of the Sunrise Beach statistical area (Lv2) was estimated at 3,977 as of Nov 2025, reflecting an increase of 290 people from the 2021 Census figure of 3,687.
+This growth represents a 7.9% increase since the last census.
+The population estimate is based on AreaSearch's validation of new addresses and examination of the latest ERP data release by the ABS (June 2024), including an additional 8 validated new addresses since the Census date.
+This results in a population density ratio of 1,597 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
+The Sunrise Beach (SA2) area's growth rate of 7.9% since the 2021 census exceeded that of its surrounding SA3 area at 5.9%, indicating it as a growth leader in the region.
+Overseas migration contributed approximately 82.0% of overall population gains during recent periods, although natural growth and interstate migration also played positive roles.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 using a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 (based on 2021 data) are used.
-However, these state projections lack age category splits; thus, AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023 and based on 2022 data for each age cohort.
-Considering projected demographic shifts, regional areas across the nation are anticipated to experience lower quartile growth.
-For Sunrise Beach, aggregated SA2-level projections indicate an expected expansion of 145 persons by 2041, reflecting a total gain of 4.4% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used, with proportional growth weightings applied for age cohorts.
+Considering projected demographic shifts, the Sunrise Beach (SA2) area is expected to expand by 144 persons to 2041, reflecting a gain of 4.5% in total over the 17-year period.

 Frequently Asked Questions - Population